Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Is there another Amex flexible-payment option?

-Amex offers Pay Over Time to certain members with charge cards.
-Normally, charge cards require balances to be paid in full each month.
+Amex offers Pay Over Time to certain members.
+Normally, Amex cards require balances to be paid in full each month.
 With Pay Over Time, however, cardholders can choose to pay off select balances over more than one month.

 Pay It Plan It is a feature that gives you payment flexibility.
 Use Pay It if you want to chip away at your card balance throughout the month.
 Use Plan It if you want to pay for items over time while knowing exactly how much you’ll pay in fees.